Daedalus Flight Pack: History

-Richard Browning first started work on the project in the year 2016.
+Richard Browning began the project in 2016.
 The suit has been likened to the comic character Iron Man.
 Browning formed his own company, Gravity Industries, and used his own funding for development work.
 The first published test flight was revealed at the 2017 TED conference in Vancouver.
 Browning experimented with different numbers, configurations and arrays of jets, with varying degrees of success, before coming up with his current configuration.
 While initial funding came from Browning himself, since the success of the project, he has received promotional support from the Red Bull energy drink company.

-In September 2020, it was reported that the Great North Air Ambulance service was considering using this jet suit to enable paramedics to reach casualties in the mountainous Lake District.
+In September 2020, it was reported that the Great North Air Ambulance Service was considering using the jet suit to enable paramedics to reach casualties in the mountainous Lake District.
 By March 2022 the operational director of the GNAA, Andy Mawson, had been trained to fly and the service hoped to start using jet suits in summer 2022.